Why Answer Engine Optimization (AEO) Matters for Multifamily Leasing

 3. Authority Signals

 Keep information current and clearly signal when it was last updated.
-Most major search and AI systems factor “freshness” into whether they trust and surface a given answer.
+Most search engines and AI systems favor information that appears current and clearly maintained.

 Outdated policies tank your credibility and drop you lower in AI-generated answers.